 # 4 – Denim and Leather

 Now is the title from the aforementioned fourth album.
-The track is another tribute to the bands, fans and culture of the New Wave of British Heavy Metal, with the title referring to the typical attire that followers of the movement were known to wear.
+The track is another tribute to the bands, fans, and culture of the New Wave of British Heavy Metal, with the title referring to the typical attire that followers of the movement were known to wear.
 Everything about the song is “old school” to a tee, not just with the lyrics but also with the musical ideas.
-It may sound a little dated now as it presents something of stereotype of metal fans that is very 1981.
+It may sound a little dated now as it presents something of a stereotype of metal fans that is very 1981.
 However, as a document of the time, it remains a classic.

 # 3 – Princess of the Night

-“Princess of the Night” is the opening track from Denim and Leather that was released as a single, which reached number 57 on the charts.
+“Princess of the Night” is the opening track from Denim and Leather that was released as a single, and reached number 57 on the charts.
 The song was collectively written by all five members of the band.
 It is about a steam train made by the London Midland and Scottish Railways otherwise known as Princess Royal Class.
 A rather bizarre thing for the lyrical subject of a metal song perhaps, but it nevertheless works as this song is a rocking number.

 # 2 – State of Grace

 At the number two spot is the opening track from the band’s sixteenth album The Inner Sanctum released in 2007.
 For this album, Glocker returned to the drum stool, his previous recording with the band being Unleash the Beast in 1997.
-Despite Byford saying that he was outvoted about it not being his first choice for album opener, the song is a great example of Saxon adapted their sound for modern times.
+Despite Byford saying that he was outvoted about it not being his first choice for album opener, the song is a great example of how Saxon adapted their sound for modern times.